iamvikas718/Tech-Stack-Analyzer/report.md

 - Users input one or more domains
 - Calls Wappalyzer API to fetch technologies
 - Displays categorized tech stack
-- Allows CSV export for CRM use
+- Allows CSV export for  use

 ## Technical Stack
 - Python